Rocket League Mustang Mach-E & ’65 Shelby Hitboxes & Details

 Now it’s official: The Mustang Mach-E and the ’65 Mustang Shelby GT350R are both here, and both are really nice.
 Sexy beasts in our opinion.
-So now they’re in the game as trademarks of Rocket League’s new Ford Cross-Over event… and by the way the American car manufacturer is also sponsoring this week’s RLCS Majors!
+So now they’re in the game as trademarks of ’s new Ford Cross-Over event… and by the way the American car manufacturer is also sponsoring this week’s RLCS Majors!
 What do we get out of it?
 Well, two cool cars come as a bundle.
 But that’s not the end of the flags yet….
 Bumper.

-What is always the first question asked by the community when new cars are released?
+What is always the question asked by the community when new cars are released?
 Right, something like “what is the hitbox”?
 By the way, I always have to be careful not to write hotbox.
 Coincidence or my inner desire?
 Well, never mind.
 We’ll go into more detail about the hitboxes in a moment, but this much up front: How the car feels depends on the hitbox.
 If there’s no match, it won’t be… no matter how cool the car looks.

 Ford Mustang Mach-E RLE Hitbox